 I decided to launch the Value Investing India Report after producing exceptional results in my personal portfolio.
 I knew it was time to become a full-time private investor after I was making more in a year from my portfolio than my full-time job.

 Over time and due to my varied experience, I’ve developed a unique ability to interpret broad macroeconomic data, spot trends early and then identify actionable investment ideas that will produce long-term returns.

 One of the main reasons why I publish the Value Investing India Report is I like to write.
 If you’ve ever seen my Linkedin or Twitter profiles, I always list my occupation as an Investor and Author.
 Writing helps me to clarify my ideas and investment analysis.
-There is no better way, in my opinion, to become a more rational and clearheaded thinker than through writing. currently haven’t had any issues making sure my subscribers benefit from my recommendations.
-However, I will ultimately cap the number of subscribers.
-At
+There is no better way, in my opinion, to become a more rational and clearheaded thinker than through writing.

 The Value Investing India Report was originally an investment newsletter.
 Following the publication of SEBI’s Research Analyst Regulations, I decided to discontinue the service.
 Given the current legislation, it would virtually be impossible to continue to publish research independently as a foreign entity.
 Thus, I explored different tie-ups with domestic brokerage firms but found that my independence would be severely limited.
 I was already a sell-side analyst in a past career and I had no desire to go back to being one.

 I currently solely focus on managing my personal portfolio.
 I’m not taking any outside investors but may do so in the future.
 The articles that I publish on the Value Investing India Report website are in accordance with SEBI regulations and do not discuss individual stocks or provide any form of recommendations.
 I do, however, talk about my investment philosophy, macro views and possibly sector/industry specific analysis.